Fehr & Peers Now in

 Engineer/Planner

 Natalie relocated to Dallas from Fehr & Peers’ San Francisco office in February 2023.
 In San Francisco, Natalie enjoyed taking a multi-disciplinary approach to improving transportation safety for roadway users.
 She has worked on a myriad of transportation projects such as pedestrian crossing improvements, multimodal corridor plans, bike facility feasibility studies, signal design and striping plans, traffic operations analysis, and evacuation studies.
 Natalie is excited to work with local clients and partners on innovative projects to help improve communities’ accessibility and mobility.
-She plans to get involved in professional organizations in Dallas and is especially interested in becoming acquainted with Dallas’ bicycle network.
+Natalie is especially interested in becoming acquainted with Dallas’ bicycle network.
+She is serving as the Young Member Chair for the TexITE Dallas Chapter and is an active member of WTS.

 Additional Key Contributors